andrewheiss/ath-pelican/content/pages/uses.md

 Title: Uses
-Date: 2016-12-07
+Date: 2017-01-03
 Slug: uses
 Description: Andrew Heiss is working on several exciting and groundbreaking projects

 People often ask me what programs I use for my writing and design.
 In truth, my workflow tends to look like [this](https://xkcd.com/1579/) or [this](https://xkcd.com/1172/), but here's a more detailed list of all the interconnected programs I use.

 I try to keep this updated fairly regularly.
-As of December 7, 2016 this is what I'm using:
+As of January 3, 2017 this is what I'm using:

 # Writing